Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 ### Example Boilerplate

-Here follows some example VCL boilerplate I typically start out with on a new project:
+Before we move on, while we're discussing custom VCL, I'd like to share with you some VCL boilerplate I typically start out all new projects with (which I then modify to suit the project's requirements, but ultimately this VCL consists of all the standard stuff you'd typically would need):

 ```
 ######################################################################################